Fred Trump: Early life and career

 After graduating in January 1923, Trump obtained full-time work pulling lumber to construction sites.
 He studied carpentry and became a carpenter's assistant.
 (Note: Older newspaper sources say that Trump took his courses at the YMCA, while later books name only Pratt Institute.
 In her 21st-century biography, Blair says Trump took YMCA courses during high school and Pratt studies after.)
 Trump's mother held the business in her name until he reached 21, the age of majority.
 The company name "E. Trump & Son" appeared in advertising by 1924, by which year Trump ostensibly used an $800 loan from his mother to complete and sell his first house.
 Public records, however, do not support him building until 1927, the year the company was incorporated (and following Trump's 21st birthday).
 Trump purportedly built 19 more homes by 1926 in Hollis, Queens, selling some before they were finished to finance others.
-Investigative journalist Wayne Barrett posits that Trump exaggerated the length of his career while arguing in federal court in 1934 that he should deserve a dissolved company's mortgage servicer.
+Investigative journalist Wayne Barrett posits that Trump exaggerated the length of his career in 1934 while arguing to a federal court why he should deserve to obtain a dissolved company's mortgage servicer and respective assets.

 In 1927, Trump was arrested at a Ku Klux Klan demonstration, although there is no conclusive evidence that he supported the organization.